CSO Mary Avenue South of Manchester Road (12140)

 What is the goal of this project?

-MSD Project Clear is investing approximately $30 million to separate the sewers in this area, increase the size of the wastewater and stormwater pipes and to disconnect sources of inflow and infiltration.
+MSD Project Clear is investing approximately $30 million to separate the sewers in the City of Brentwood and increase the size of the wastewater and stormwater pipes.
 This will reduce the likelihood of basement backups in homes and businesses and will allow MSD to remove one constructed overflow point (known as a CSO) from its wastewater sewer system.

 Construction is estimated to begin in the summer of 2026.